Emlyn Hughes: 1960s

-Hughes settled into the midfield at Liverpool during a transitional period for the club, earning the nickname "Crazy Horse" after an illegal rugby tackle on Newcastle United winger Albert Bennett.
-Liverpool did not win any honours in his first four seasons there, but Hughes was seen as a forerunner of the future which Shankly had in mind.
+Hughes settled into the midfield during a transitional period for the club, with the club's site stating he earned the nickname "Crazy Horse" for "his energy, rampaging runs and all-round enthusiasm for the game."
+With Shankly reluctant to replace a number of his ageing stars, Liverpool did not win any honours in Hughes's first four seasons, but he would become a cornerstone of the team Shankly would rebuild.
 His versatility was noticed too – he filled in at left back and central defence, a trait which was spotted by England coach Alf Ramsey in 1969.

 Ramsey gave Hughes his debut on 5 November of that year, playing him at left back in a friendly against the Netherlands at the Olympic Stadium, Amsterdam.
 England won 1–0.
 He played in the next game in the same position.
 Hughes scored his only international goal against Wales, the opening goal of a 3–0 British Home Championship victory at Ninian Park in 1972.

-1970
+1970–1975

 For Hughes, 1970 was an important year in his career.
 After Liverpool were beaten by Second Division side Watford in the quarter finals of the FA Cup, Shankly made a decision to clear out many of the senior players who had in the previous eight years won two League titles, an FA Cup, and reached a European Cup Winners Cup final, and recruit younger players to replace them.
-Hughes, not yet 23, survived the cull, together with Ian Callaghan and Tommy Smith, and the new recruits who would help establish Liverpool's dominance in the 1970s began to arrive.
+Hughes, not yet 23, survived the cull, together with Ian Callaghan and Tommy Smith, and the new recruits, such as Steve Heighway, John Toshack and Kevin Keegan, who would help establish Liverpool's dominance in the 1970s began to arrive.

 Meanwhile, England were about to fly to Mexico and defend the World Cup won four years earlier.
 Hughes had six caps by the time Ramsey included him in his provisional squad of 27 which flew to South America for altitude-acclimatising friendly games against Colombia and Ecuador.
 Hughes featured in neither game but was selected in the final squad of 22.
 He was the youngest player selected by Ramsey, and the only Liverpool player in the squad.

 Along with Nobby Stiles, Hughes was one of only two outfield players who did not feature in any game.
 England progressed to the quarter finals, where they were defeated by West Germany.
 Questions were raised about Ramsey's decisions during the game.
 He controversially withdrew Bobby Charlton and Martin Peters in the second half but retained a clearly exhausted Terry Cooper, who played at left back the entire 120 minutes although Hughes was available to replace him.
 Hughes would never play in a World Cup.

-1970–1971

 In the 1970–71 season, Liverpool reached the FA Cup final, losing 2–1 after extra-time to Arsenal, who completed the then-rare double of League title and FA Cup.
-Hughes was distraught as he collected his loser's medal, and BBC commentator Kenneth Wolstenholme remarked: "Emlyn Hughes there, really absolutely sick."
-By this time, Hughes had established a reputation for charging upfield from his defensive midfield position on long runs, and for constantly berating referees.
+Hughes had established a reputation for charging upfield from his defensive midfield position on long runs, and for constantly berating referees.